 - 9.8 Site preparation creating linear disturbance patterns, shall be oriented to minimize channelling of water downslope. - 9.9 Roads within harvest areas that are no longer required shall be reclaimed and reforested.
-Treatments acceptable to Alberta are required on compacted soils.

-Figure 1:

-Change in soil moisture and susceptibility to compaction and rutting following rainfall
+Figure 2: Soil Compaction and Rutting Risk Diagram-Change in soil moisture and susceptibility to compaction and rutting following rainfall